Doing Business in Uzbekistan

 - Borders of Uzbekistan: Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.

-- Uzbek Population: 29 millions of people (largest in Central Asia and third
+- Uzbek Population: 29 millions of people (the largest in Central Asia and third in CIS countries)

 - The capital of Uzbekistan: Tashkent